MacFurax/ofxPDSPTools/README.md

 ### Compile

 I can only test on Windows with Visual Studio 2017/2019.
-But should compile on other platform as I don't use only OF addons.
+But should compile on other platform as I only use OF addons.

 If the project is cloned in OF\addons everything should be ok.